October 2, 2024

 FAFSA Oct 1 Webinar Event: About the FAFSA

 Looking for ways to lower the cost of college, but not sure where to begin?
 The Free Application for Federal Student Aid (FAFSA) is the first step in the financial aid process, and the window to apply is fast approaching.
-Here’s what you need to know to make completing the FAFSA as simple as possible. […]
+Here’s what you need to know to make completing the FAFSA as simple as […]

 Read More >